 Installation is pretty simple since it doesn’t have any wires, if you buy the 2-camera kit, then you get two different mounts, a magnetic and a screw-in mount.
 Both of them are easily adjustable and simple to install, requiring you to just tighten the three screws to secure them.

 But deciding where to fix it might be a little challenge since it can go just about anywhere.
-Once it is connected to the base station, you can mount it just about anywhere you want.
+If you connect it to the base station, you can mount it anywhere you want.
 Also note that the camera snaps magnetically onto the base, and that makes it extra easy to adjust the angle however you want.

 You can install your camera following the below steps: